mosip/mosip-infra/deployment/v3/monitoring/README.md

 * All MOSIP modules have been configured to let Prometheus scrape metrics.

 ## Grafana
+To load a new dashboards to Grafana, sign in with user and password returned by `get_pwd.sh` script.

-To see JVM stats you import chart number `14430` in Grafana dashboard.
+To see JVM stats you may import chart number `14430` in Grafana dashboard.